Small Screenshot CT

 What happens during the contests?

 Most stations are operated under the guidance of a station organiser, according to a rota.
-Operators may be changed every two hours or so throughout the 24-hour period.
+Operators may be changed every few hours throughout the 24-hour period.
 During their time off, everyone takes a share of the collective duties, which may be anything from refuelling the generator to cooking, making tea and coffee or keeping cows away.
 Some groups set up their stations in parks or other public places and then one or two members are usually detailed to deal (politely) with inquisitive members of the public!

 How do I get involved?

 Your local radio club is probably the best place to find out about entries in your area since Field Days are group contests.
 Contact the club secretary or contest manager for more information.
 If your club doesn't enter field day at the moment, ask who is interested at the next meeting and you may find several like-minded people willing to have a go.
-Further guidance is available from the HFCC if needed.

 Affiliated Societies (AFS) Contests